apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 ordered across the entire cluster, and repeated calls to `_changes` on a quiescent database will retrieve the same results in the same order.
-The `Sequence` will still be encoded as a string, but as it's a more compact value we propose to encode it in hexademical notation.
+The `Sequence` will still be encoded as a string, but as it's a more compact value we propose to encode it in hexadecimal notation.
 These strings will sort correctly, something that has not always been true in CouchDB 2.x.

 ## Data Model